2018 Hyundai Sonata Pros vs Cons

 The Sonata's interior makes it look way more luxurious than what you might expect to see on your average mid-sized sedan.
 The three-spoke leather steering wheel adds a touch of luxury to the vehicle that isn't easy to find in other cars in its class.
 The cabin features an array of eye-catching textures that enhance its sense of luxury.

-Reasons Not to Buy a 2018 Hyundai Sonata – The Cons
+Reasons You May Not Like the 2018 Hyundai Sonata – The Cons

 1. Base Engine Isn't Very Powerful